Azure/azure-sdk-for-net/sdk/healthinsights/Azure.Health.Insights.RadiologyInsights/samples/Sample01_AgeMismatchSampleAsync.md

 In this sample it is shown how you can construct a request, add a configuration, create a client, send a asynchronous request and use the result returned to extract the tokens and display the document content evidence that triggered the age mismatch inference.

-## Create a PatientRecord with patient details, encounter and document content.
+## Creating a PatientRecord with Details, Encounter, and Document Content
+To create a comprehensive patient record, instantiate a `PatientRecord` object with the patient’s details, encounter information, and document content.
+This record includes the patient’s birth date, sex, encounter class, period, and associated clinical documents, such as radiology reports.
+The `PatientRecord` object is then populated with these details to ensure all relevant patient information is accurately captured and organized.
 ```C# Snippet:Age_Mismatch_Async_Tests_Samples_CreatePatientRecord
 string id = "patient_id2";
 PatientDetails patientInfo = new()